MaYingHu/MaYingHu.github.io/README.md

 I have been studying for a B.S. in Computer Science with a concentration in Software Engineering since July 2019.
 During that time, I have been exposed to several topics in computer science which I had had very little knowledge of previously.
 Most notable among those would be the fields of database management and data analytics: in particular, the *CS-340: Client/Server Development* course, which introduced me to non-relational databases (the document database MongoDB, in this case) was especially interesting, as was the *CS-350: Emerging Systems Architecture and Technology* class. *CS-405: Secure Coding* and *CS-410: Software Reverse Engineering* also provided a structured overview of subjects that I had some familiarity with but had not studied rigorously.

-Besides exposing me to topics which previously I had only a fragmentary knowledge of, topics which I had put off in favor of other, more immediately accessible or engaging subjects, or topcis that I had simply never heard of, it also developed my confidence by requiring me quickly to get up to speed with new topics and new projects each term and work to deliver assignments according to the deadlines prescribed by the course.
-While I have also learned a great deal through self-study, both prior to and during working on this degree, working according to one’s own schedule does not always bestow the same feeling of confidenece in a subject that working according to formal requirements and timelines can.
+The program exposed me to topics which previously I had only a fragmentary knowledge of, to topics which I had put off in favor of other, more immediately accessible or engaging subjects, and to topics that I had simply never heard of.
+It also developed my confidence by requiring me quickly to get up to speed with new tools and techniques and new projects each term and work to deliver assignments according to the deadlines prescribed by the course.
+While I have also learned a great deal through self-study, both prior to and during working on this degree, working according to one’s own schedule does not always bestow the same feeling of confidence in a subject that working according to formal requirements and timelines can.

 During this capstone class (*CS-499: Computer Science Capstone*) I have reviewed the work I submitted throughout my program and selected artefacts to enhance for three categories:
 1. Software Design and Engineering;